unicef/rhizome/docs/development/initialize.md

   - sudo swapon /swapfile
   sudo pip install -r requirements.txt
   ```
-  // this may take a few minutes when running for the first time.
-  // Vagrant has more configuration to be done to access the postgres database.
+  This may take a few minutes when running for the first time.
+Vagrant has more configuration to be done to access the postgres database.
   ```
   sudo vi /etc/postgresql/9.3/main/pg_hba.conf
   ```
-  edit the line:
+  Edit the line:
   - local   all             postgres                                peer
-  to:
+  To:
   - local   all             postgres                                trust
   ```
   sudo /etc/init.d/postgresql reload